4 Proactive Strategies to Manage Absenteeism: A Best Practices Guide

 For many 24/7 industries that rely heavily on shift employees — especially manufacturing, healthcare, energy, and the public sector — employee safety is understandably top of mind.
 However, many operations managers fail to recognize that a key cause of some critical safety issues, such as fatigue, is the employee schedule itself.

 Supervisors must ensure enough workers are scheduled for each shift to meet demand while also ensuring that their employees are well-rested when they come to work.
-Scheduling is a key factor in employees being worn out; either from working too many shifts in a row or working without having a rest period for adequate sleep between shifts.
-Fatigue is a consequence of poor schedule design and can be a key driver of absences in 24/7 industries.
+Scheduling is a key factor in employee fatigue; either from working too many shifts in a row or working without having a rest period for adequate sleep between shifts.
+A worn-out workforce is a consequence of poor schedule design and can be a key driver of absences in 24/7 industries.

-While mitigating fatigue can be achieved with fatigue risk management policies, its success largely depends on the accurate enforcement of those policies during schedule creation.
-Without management’s commitment to rethinking employee scheduling from the ground up, the decades-old “tough it out” mentality becomes the default perspective.
-It’s this kind of work environment where accepting (or ignoring) workplace fatigue can lead to major problems.
+While mitigating fatigue can be achieved with fatigue risk management policies, success largely depends on the accurate enforcement of those policies during schedule creation.
+Without management’s commitment to rethinking employee scheduling from the ground up, the decades-old “tough it out” mentality can lead to major problems.

 “The science is clear,” says Mike Harnett, a human factors specialist and president of Solaris Fatigue Management.
 “Workplaces need to understand their role in the promotion and mitigation of fatigue.
 And the most important factor in their control comes down to the design of work schedules.”